Essential Gear for Adventure Cycle Touring

 3. Too many high-profile bicycle ‘adventurers’ want you to do things their way.

 Essential Gear For Adventure Cycle Touring will cut through the confusion and help you make gear-buying decisions that are relevant to you.
-In order to do so, it draws on the priceless experience of more than 50 veteran cycle travellers, as well as the author’s own touring experience over 15,000 miles in 40+ countries.

 Who Is This Guide For?